 Hirosaki is one of northern Tohoku's most attractive cities.
-It's most famous for its sweet apples, and its only real cultural attraction is a small but photogenic, reconstructed castle.
-The town has a very appealing, easygoing nature, and this is suitably reflected in a local slang word, azumashii ("a feeling of coziness").
-Perhaps owing to latitude and topography, there also a blue-tinged component to the light that is reminiscent of Santa Fe or Taos, New Mexico.
+It's most famous for its sweet apples, and its only real cultural attraction is a small but photogenic reconstructed castle.
+The town has a very appealing, easygoing nature, and this is suitably reflected in a local slang word, azumashii ("a feeling of coziness and comfort").
+There’s also a blue-tinged component to the light that is somehow reminiscent of Santa Fe or Taos, New Mexico.

 Hirosaki at a Glance

 - 80 Degrees: Fodor's Helps You Find Your Best Beach Vacation Spots

 - Fodor's Go List 2014: Where we are going in 2014